-This Law regulates relations connected with preparation and conduct of referenda, plebiscites, and elections of the President of Georgia, the Parliament of Georgia, a municipality representative body Sakrebulo, and of a municipality executive body - a Mayor.
+This Law regulates relations connected with preparation and conduct of referenda, plebiscites, and Presidential elections of Georgia, the Parliament of Georgia, a municipality representative body Sakrebulo, and of a municipality executive body - a Mayor.
 This Law establishes the rights and guarantees of election participants, the procedure for the establishment of the Electoral Administration of Georgia and its powers; also, where so provided for by this Law, the procedure for resolution of disputes.